 Humanities for Young People (HYP), is a non-credit programme for ambitious teens who want an intellectual challenge and a taste of college life.

-For two intensive weeks in July, students will study challenging texts with some of our most engaging professors, develop their analytical, verbal, and interpersonal skills, and enjoy residential life at Canada’s oldest chartered university.
+From July 7th to 15th, 2018, students will study challenging texts with some of our most engaging professors, develop their analytical, verbal, and interpersonal skills, and enjoy residential life at Canada’s oldest chartered university.

 HYP will clarify what we study in the humanities, how broadly applicable humanities skills are, and the way the humanities shape our communities.
 Our aim is to ignite curiosity and passion in young people.